SEARCHSök

 3. Send the un-signed biobank application to kliniskaprovningar@biobanksverige.se at the same time as the application for a clinical trial of medicinal product is registered into CTIS.

-Please note: RBC will only give guidance regarding the biobank application directly to the sponsor.
+Please note: RBC will communicate regarding the biobank application directly to the sponsor (or the person who represents the sponsor by submitting the biobank application).
 All communication regarding the clinical trial application shall go through CTIS.

-1. If existing samples are to be released, RBC prepares the form for release of samples (T1.2).
+• If existing samples are to be released, RBC prepares the form for release of samples (T1.2) and sends it to the sponsor for possible correction together with the statement.

 The following applies for assessed biobank applications:

-• Remaining documentation does not need to be enclosed but is already sent to the appropriate biobank by an RBC.
+Remaining documentation does not need to be enclosed but are sent to the appropriate biobank by the RBC.

-Please note, the biobank agreement is not valid until the biobank application and all appendices, if any, are signed by sponsor and approved and signed by an authorised representative of the biobank.
+Please note: the biobank agreement does not come into force until the biobank application and all appendices, if any, are signed by sponsor and approved and signed by an authorised representative of the biobank.

 Request of alterations of the biobank agreement